jacoblee93/airtable-query-examples/README.md

 ## Project Overview

-[<img src="https://deploy.stdlib.com/static/images/deploy.svg?" width="192">](https://deploy.stdlib.com/)

 This project contains example endpoints that query data from an Airtable base.
 It uses the [airtable.query.select](https://autocode.com/stdlib/airtable/query/#select) API from Autocode's Standard Library.
 You can deploy your own working version of this project in just a few clicks with Autocode.

+[<img src="https://deploy.stdlib.com/static/images/deploy.svg?" width="192">](https://deploy.stdlib.com/)

 Click the button above to open this project in Autocode, and create a copy of the sample base on your own Airtable account by clicking this link: https://airtable.com/addBaseFromShare/shrcOc6fZARviMGeK.
+Then, link your copy of the base to your project in Autocode and deploy!

 ![](./images/base-contents.png)

-The endpoints and queries are completely customizable –– everything is code that you can edit and test using the Autocode editor.
+Like all Autocode templates, the endpoints and queries in this project are completely customizable –– everything is code that you can edit and test using the Autocode editor.

 ## Endpoints